Northern Lights

 Specialties: Åland pancake, local seafood.

-8. Kuusamo and Ruka
+Kuusamo & Ruka

 Activities: Skiing or snowboarding in winter, hiking in Oulanka National Park in summer, and trying white water rafting.